Bios4Biol/intronSeeker/doc/SIMULATION.md

 ```

 The library is generated from reference contigs (i.e. without introns).
 Grinder
-needs a lot of parameters (detailed in Grinder documentation and in Grinder section
+needs severals parameters (detailed in Grinder documentation and in Grinder section
-in HOW TO USE file in doc repertory).
+in HOW TO USE file in doc/ repertory).
 An example of basic grinder.cfg file (i.e. the file
-which contains all grinder parameters) is available in config directory.
+which contains all grinder parameters) is available in config/ directory.

 Outputs:
-A txt file which contains information about the library (abundance percentage of each contig
+A TEXT file with library inormation (abundance percentage of each contig
 in term of reads).
-Other files are archive which contains reads : there is only
-one file for single-end library or two for paired-end library.
+One FASTQ file for single-end library or two R1 and R2 FASTQ files for paired-end library.

 ##### GBS data

 ###### Step 1 : intronSeeker GTFbasedSimulation

-Fasta file with contigs result of intronSeeker GTFbasedSimulation
+FASTA file with contigs result of intronSeeker GTFbasedSimulation.

  ```diff
  + intronSeeker GTFbasedSimulation -a gtfFile -r RefFastaFile -o DirName -p FileNameBeginning;